 I’ve learned that it’s okay to make mistakes.
 That’s part of being human.
 But what’s vital is to learn from our mistakes instead of beating ourselves up about it.

 Yes, it’s possible to change your spending habits and shop with intention.
-Today I’m sharing how you can curb impulse buying and get better mileage from your wardrobe.
+Today I’m sharing how you can curb impulse buying, get better mileage from your wardrobe, and how to buy clothes you’ll actually wear.

 - How I quit my shopping addiction – 8 tips that work